England | Scotland | Wales | Northern Ireland | Ireland

 It is your responsibility to check your results and to make an appointment to discuss them with your doctor if your are advised to do so.

-Our practice nurses work from both premises and run our health promotion clinics including Asthma, Diabetes, Coronary Heart Disease and Smoking Cessation.
+Our Practice Nurse is currently working from our Wibsey Practice and runs our health promotion clinics including Asthma, Diabetes, Coronary Heart Disease and Smoking Cessation.

-They also undertake cervical screening, contraception and immunisations.
-They are available for travel advice.
+Our Practice Nurse also undertakes cervical screening, contraception and immunisations, and is also available for travel advice.

 All doctors provide maternity services.
 Antenatal appointments are arranged at times to suit the patients and doctors.